 It may be true.
-We found the best ones.
+We found the best donuts.
 Just in time for Chanukah.

 A donut is a donut.
-Some are better than others, but they’re pretty much all awesome.
+Some donuts are better than others, but they’re pretty much all awesome.

 So, when my son came home from yeshiva raving about the donuts the cook made, I paid attention.
 This guy is not a foodie.
 He can take or leave almost anything.
 If he says the donuts are the best, they have to be more than just good.
 He went back to yeshiva the next day with instructions to try and get the recipe from the cook.
 And Chef Naftali was gracious enough to share it with all of us here at Between Carpools and the recipe passed our taste test with flying colors!
 Thank you Chef Naftali Freeman!